Next Chapter

 Determining the Location Names in the Warehouse

-Effective warehousing cannot be carried out without specifying location names for clearly labeled stocks.
+Effective warehousing cannot be done without specifying location names for clearly labeled stocks.
 Your staff must be able to know exactly where all the items are located.

 Practicality is the key here.
 Using simple alphanumeric combinations will make it easier to find items.
 For example, you can start by including labels for particular rows, shelves, and bin locations.